Loi Marthe Richard: Consequences

 After the adoption of the law, Marthe Richard ensured that article 5, which ended keeping national files on prostitution, in which she was still recorded, was enacted.
-These police records were replaced by a health and social file for prostitutes (law of 24 April 1946) in order to prevent prostitutes with a STI trying to evade the treatment of their disease.
+These police records were replaced by a health and social file for prostitutes (law of 24 April 1946) in order to prevent prostitutes with sexually transmitted infections trying to evade the treatment of their disease.
 This law was little applied and was repealed on 28 July 1960, the date of French ratification of the United Nations Convention of 2 December 1949 for the Suppression of the Traffic in Persons and of the Exploitation of the Prostitution of Others.
 (France's late ratification of the convention was due to the existence of brothels in its colonial empire).

 Approximately 1,400 establishments were closed, including 195 in Paris (177 official establishments): the best known were Le Chabanais, Le Sphinx, La Fleur blanche, One-Two-Two but also the maisons d'abattage ("slaughterhouses") such as Le Fourcy and the Lanterne Verte.

 This law caused amusement at the Brigade Mondaine on the 3rd floor of 36, quai des Orfèvres, since Richard was herself a prostitute until around 1915, when she decided to make a clean sweep of her past.
 Some police officers were opposed to the law because it risked depriving them of one of their main sources of information (the prostitutes themselves).
 Prostitution was still a legal activity, only its organization, exploitation (procuring), its visible manifestations and the offense of soliciting were prohibited by law; however. the police continued to tolerate bawdy houses.
 Many brothel owners turned themselves into owners of clandestine inns concentrated around French and American military barracks as well as in major cities.
 Whilst the law provided for the collection of prostitutes in "reception and outplacement centers", many continued their activities clandestinely.

 Critics of French prostitution policy, such as Mouvement du Nid, question how effective this was, its implementation, and whether it really closed the "maisons".
 For instance, they point to the presence of military brothels in Algeria till 1960.